What The Surrogacy Journey Is Like After Loss

 I am the mother of a stillborn son whose life was cut short because my uterus ruptured.
 I consider myself “lucky,” which must sound absolutely crazy but it’s true.
 I’m lucky because when my uterus ruptured, I was a mere eight minutes away from a hospital where a doctor saved my life.
-I’m lucky because instead of doing what I was insisting on, and taking me to NYU Langone Hospital where I was supposed to deliver, my co-worker drove me to the nearest hospital.
-I could have died on the hour-long journey to NYU.
+I’m lucky because instead of doing what I was insisting on, and taking me to the specific hospital where I was supposed to deliver, my co-worker drove me to the nearest hospital.
+I could have died on the hour-long journey to my original choice.

 In the hospital, I was told I couldn’t get pregnant anymore; if I did, my uterus might rupture again.
 In spite of this tragic experience, I still feel fortunate.
 Even though I ultimately chose to become a parent through surrogacy, I got to experience the physical joys of pregnancy and bonding with a baby growing inside my body.
 Many women choose surrogacy because they can’t carry their own child, due to health issues or other reasons.
 They’ll never know what it’s like to watch their belly grow.
 To feel a baby kick.
 To bond with another human growing inside of you.
 I know that those are amazing feelings and I consider myself blessed and fortunate to have felt them for 31 amazing weeks.